Rent assistance in Durham County North Carolina.

 Fayetteville Family Life Center, located at 902 Broad Street (call (919) 286-1964),can offer emergency funds to stop homelessness.
 Case managers also have information on government benefits, including ESG grants for paying rent, public housing vouchers, and other aid.

+These too can stop homelessness.
+Referrals may be given to financial aid as well.
 Durham North Carolina shelter and emergency housing is offered by the following: